 Step 3.
 Scope:

-Scope of survey is;
+The scope of the survey is;

 - The geographical area under study

-- Time period of enquiry
+- The time period of enquiry

 - Themes of studies